 - What if a family member has been in the vicinity of someone who may have the virus or is not practicing social distancing?
 Do I withhold parenting time?
 Am I at risk of being in contempt of my parenting plan?

 - What if I have unanticipated child-care costs during this time?
 Who is responsible for those expenses?

 - If my child's other parent lives out of state, am I required to put the child on a plane during this time?
 If driving is possible should we try to exchange via car?

 These can be incredibly challenging and difficult decisions for any parent to have to make for their family.
 As family law attorneys, we recognize that your parenting plan is not going to account for every possible contingency.
 We all know that gray areas are the ones that are filled with conflict, and the more we can clarify now and try to fill in these gaps, it will make it easier to determine what to do when faced with parenting challenges down the road.

 If you have any questions or concerns about your child custody situation during the COVID-19 outbreak, please feel free to contact Aaron Thomas Law.
-We will remain open and are offering remote consultations via Facetime, Skype, Google Hangouts and phone.
+We will remain open and are offering remote consultations via Zoom and phone.
 Call now to set up an appointment: (404) 969-1219.